 Water and Food

 Many hikers do not carry sufficient water with them.
 In one sense, that is understandable.
 A quart of water weighs two pounds.
 However, you are going to require at least three quarts of water on any one day.
 To remain sufficiently hydrated drink plenty of water before commencing your hike.
 For transporting water on your route, a system such as a hydration bladder, which carries the water on your back and has a mouthpiece, is one option.
 Another flexible option is bota bags, which are receptacles made of leather.
 Packing compact food with high energy is better than carrying bulky food items.
-Snack continuously though the day to keep your energy levels up.
+Snack continuously thoughout the day to keep your energy levels up.
 Do not drink merely when you are thirsty but rather drink water at regular intervals to stay hydrated.

 Raingear and clothing